Covid and other leading headlines know how to cause an emotional reaction, don't they!?.

 Social media, the internet, news stations; thrive on a crisis.
-And why not, it makes a great headline, it drives internet traffic and catches scrolling eyes and ears.
-It's a big business.
-Sadly, all at the expense of our wellbeings.
+And why not?
+It makes a great headline; it drives internet traffic and catches scrolling eyes and ears.
+It's big business.
+Sadly, all at the expense of our wellbeing.

 Here's the thing.
-You may not have control over others or even the world, but you can control what you think and do.
-You have a choice and you can choose well.
-Read on.
+You may not have control over others or even the world, but you can control what you think and do more than you realize.

 Emotions are a great way to enhance our lives, but they should never rule the day.
-As Emily P Freedman said in one of her recent podcasts,(here) Emotions are allowed a seat at the table; they're just not allowed a seat at the head."
+As Emily P Freedman said in one of her podcasts,(here)

 Speaking in integrated wellness terms, let's consider our WHOLE minds.
 Fear and panic flood our minds limiting our thinking capacity.